explorigin/starlight-haxe/README.md

 ### General

 - AMD or ES6 modules for the client-side
+- Consider ways to improve UX by anticipating server responses.
+If the real response comes back differently:

+  - rewind the UI state back to before the fake response
+  - apply the real response
+  - reapply the rewinded events until something looks different or we've returned to the current state
+  - call it a "Time Warp"

 ### View layer

+- map all event handlers to the root node instead of individual nodes
 - split between DOM renderer and component
 - nestable components
 - implement web-worker components